Sun, 23 March 2014

 Sun, 16 March 2014

-My mom, Lucille Maris, shares her secrets to keeping fit and healthy at age 91 ½ years.
+My mom, Lucille Maris, shares her secrets to keeping fit and healthy at age 91 ½ years (she is 97 at the time of this edit!).
 Lucille talks about eating healthy from the time she grew up in the 1920s to her diet of meals she prepares in the kitchen of her condo today which are for a gluten-free diet.

 Lucille talks about outdoor activities in the one-room school house she attended to moving on to the large high school, Urbana High, where she played sports from 1936 to 1940.
 She was a three-sport athlete: softball, volleyball and basketball (which women played as a half-court game at that time).
 In her sophomore year, she was captain of the girl’s softball team.
 She also discusses the PE (physical education) requirements of a high school student during that era of United States history.